 Beef Chuck Roast: Perfect for slow cooking, this cut will become incredibly tender.
 It’s cheap and it gets tender when it simmers.
 For larger portions you can use a 3-4 lb roast and adjust the other ingredients accordingly.

 Balsamic Vinegar: adds a touch of sweetness and acidity that helps tenderise the meat and makes it taste even better.
-For better results, use a good-quality balsamic.
+For better results, use a high-quality balsamic.

-Brown Sugar: Helps cut the sharpness of the balsamic vinegar and creates a sweet, caramelized flavor.
-Dark brown sugar provides greater depth of flavor, but light brown sugar is fine too.
+Brown Sugar: Helps to soften the bite of the balsamic vinegar and imparts sweet, caramelized flavor.
+Dark brown sugar will give more flavor depth, but light brown sugar works as well.

-Worcestershire Sauce and Soy Sauce: These age-old umami boosters add savory depth to the broth and give the roast a complex, rich flavor.
+Worcestershire and Soy Sauce: These old-school umami boosters give savory depth to the broth, and add complexity to the flavor of the roast.

 Herbs: I use dried rosemary and thyme here for their earthy flavor, but you can also use fresh if you have some — just use twice as much.